-group, and the OR estimate by Logistic Regression among the four subgroups studied (no-COPD versus COPD, and NIV versus tracheotomy users) in relation to 1-6 domain.
+Table 2 shows the frequency distributions (percentage of "yes" responses) of each question per each domain across the whole group, and the OR estimate by Logistic Regression among the four subgroups studied (no-COPD vs. COPD, and NIV vs. tracheotomy users) in relation to 1-6 domain.

-Domain 1: control of symptoms
+Domain 1: Control of Symptoms

-The majority of patients complained of respiratory symptoms, while other symptoms (i.e. neuropsychological or abdominal) were present only in a small percentage.
-Few patients added and/or increased the drugs prescribed at the time of a previous hospital admission or visit, meaning that symptom control was obtained only in ~50% of the patients.
-Sedative and opiate prescription was very low (15.5%) with patients with ALS using these drugs more frequently (19%).
+The majority of patients complained of respiratory symptoms while other symptoms (i.e. neuropsychological or abdominal) were present only in a small percentage.
+Few patients added and/or increased the drugs prescribed at the time of a previous hospital admission or visit, meaning that symptoms control was obtained only in about 50% of the patients.
+Sedatives and opiates prescription was very low (15.5%) being patients with ALS using these drugs more frequently (19%).
 The specialists were marginally (36%) involved in the drugs' "adjustment".
-The presence of neuropsychological symptoms was 0.66-times lower for patients with COPD than for no-COPD.
-Caregivers of patients with ALS described depression, anxiety and sleeping disturbances in 24, 12 and 8% of the cases, respectively.
-NIV users were more likely (OR 2.36) to get more respiratory drugs compared to those patients under invasive MV since they complained of more respiratory symptoms (OR 2.94).
+The presence of neuropsychological symptoms was 0.66 times lower for patients with COPD than for no-COPD.
+In details, caregivers of patients with ALS described depression, anxiety and sleeping disturbances in 24%, 12% and 8 % of the cases, respectively.
+NIV users were more likely (OR=2.36) to get more respiratory drugs compared to those patients under invasive MV since they complained more respiratory symptoms (OR=2.94).

-Domain 2: awareness of the disease
+Domain 2: Awareness of the Disease

-The majority of the patients seem to be well aware of the severity and prognosis of their disease: they could feel the progression of the disease mainly because their doctors explained the clinical status and disease expectations to them.
-NIV users were less likely (OR 0.46) to be conscious of their disease and they reported a higher feeling of progressive worsening (OR 3.15) compared with those under invasive MV.
+The majority of the patients seem to be well aware of the severity and prognosis of their disease: they could feel the progression of the disease mainly because their doctors explained to them the clinical status and disease expectations.
+NIV users were less likely (OR=0.46) to be conscious of their disease and they reported a higher feeling of progressive worsening (OR=3.15) compared to those under invasive MV.

-Domain 3: family burden
+Domain 3: Family Burden

-Once the patients were at home, overall the family burden was high, since they received very little help from the national HCS, and from other forms of private or voluntary assistance (patients with ALS were cared by private assistance in the 26% of cases).
+Once the patients were at home, overall the family burden was high, since they received very little help from the national HCS, and from other forms of private or voluntary assistance (patients with ALS were cared by private assistance in the 26% of the cases).
 Financial burden was reported to be excessively high in 17.3% of the cases.
-However, in those patients receiving NIV compared with those undergoing invasive MV, the costs due to the ventilation itself were reported to be considerably lower (OR 0.26).
+However, in those patients receiving NIV compared to those undergoing invasive MV, the costs due to the ventilation itself was reported to be considerably lower (OR=0.26).

-Domain 4: the process of dying
+Domain 4: The Process of Dying

 78 patients died at home.
 The remaining 90 patients were hospitalised due to the last exacerbation before death.
-Within this subgroup, 40 patients (44%) were admitted to ICU where patients with COPD were more likely (OR 1.54) to be admitted than those who had no COPD.
-However, only 20 out of 40 hospitalised patients (22% of the whole group and 50% of the ICU group) died in the ICU, some of them after withdrawing ventilatory assistance.
+Within this subgroup, 40 patients (44%) were admitted to ICU where patients with COPD were more likely (OR=1.54) to be admitted than no-COPD.
+However, only 20 out of 40 hospitalised patients (22% of the whole group and 50% of the ICU group) died in the ICU, a part of them after withdrawing ventilatory assistance.

 Interestingly, few patients received a resuscitation manoeuvre.
-NIV users were less likely to die under MV (OR 0.26) or during sleep (OR 0.79) compared with invasively ventilated patients.
-Patients with ALS died at home, received resuscitation manoeuvres and called emergency in 78, 14 and 30% of the cases, respectively.
+NIV users were less likely to die under MV (OR=0.26) or during sleep (OR=0.79) compared to the invasively ventilated patients.
+In details, patients with ALS died at home, received resuscitation manoeuvres and called emergency in 78%, 14% and 30% of the cases, respectively.

-Domain 5: medical problems
+Domain 5: Medical Problems